HM5207 – Hazardous Material Spill Contingency Plan

 1. Ensure that personnel handling hazardous chemicals and waste have access to Safety Data Sheets (SDS) in their work areas.

 3. Train personnel to properly handle hazardous materials and waste and how to respond in the event of a spill.
-This training must include the proper use of personal protective equipment (PPE), engineering controls, the use and location of emergency equipment (e.g., emergency eye wash, emergency showers, fire alarm pull stations, fire extinguishers, AEDs, egress routes, etc) and work practices to minimize the potential for exposure to hazardous chemicals.
+This training must include the proper use of personal protective equipment (PPE), engineering controls, the use and location of emergency equipment (e.g., emergency eye wash, emergency showers, fire alarm pull stations, fire extinguishers, AEDs, egress routes, etc.) and work practices to minimize the potential for exposure to hazardous chemicals.

 1. Comply with procedures for large and small chemical spill response as detailed in this plan and the UTHSC Office of Research Chemical Hygiene Plan.

-2. Know how to access to Safety Data Sheets (SDS) for the hazardous materials in their work areas.
+2. Know how to access Safety Data Sheets (SDS) for the hazardous materials in their work areas.

 3. Maintain chemical spill kits capable of cleaning up non-emergency spills of hazardous materials.